 For quality backpacks, the prices go up a little bit.
 GPS has a decent range backpack of their own.
 The feature I like most about this backpack is that there are 18 different icons on different flaps for things like eye and ear protection, first aid, etc…

-Item #2: First Aid Kit
+Item #3: Long Pants and a First Aid Kit

 NRL22 rules require that all participants have hearing and eye protection during each event.
 While I already own hearing and eye protection, my own NRL22 bag will have a set that stays with that bag.
 For primary PPE, I recommend picking up the following:

 - Axil GS Extreme Ear Pro (There are cheaper options that will do the job, but this one is kind of important for NRL22 because these allow you to talk with other people and not have “muffs” that contact the rifle stock and mess up your shooting position)